cjdbarlow/Part-One/inhalational-anaesthetic-agents.md

     Increased alveolar ventilation increases *F*<sub>i</sub>, as it replenishes agent that has been taken up into the vasculature.
     * **FRC**
     A **large FRC** will dilute the amount of agent inspired with each breath, and so **reduce *F*<sub>i</sub>**.
+        * This is measured with the V<sub>A</sub>/FRC ratio
+        Increased ratio increases speed of onset.
+            * Normal in adults: 1.5:1
+            * Normal in neonates: 5:1
+    * **Second gas effect**
+    Use of N<sub>2</sub>O with another agent will increase the P<sub>A</sub> of that agent.
+This is because:
+        * N<sub>2</sub>O is **20x** as soluble in blood as either blood or nitrogen, and is administered in high concentrations, so it is rapidly absorbed from alveoli
+        * If nitrous oxide is delivered at high concentrations, it's rapid absorption means that alveoli will **shrink**, causing:
+            * An increase in the fractional concentration of all other gases
+            This is known as the **concentration effect**, and increases the pressure gradient driving diffusion into blood, increasing speed of onset.
+                * The concentration effect is the cause of the second gas effect.
+            * Augmented ventilation as more inhalational agent is drawn in the alveoli.
+        * The second gas effect also causes **diffusion hypoxia**
+    When inspired N<sub>2</sub>O is reduced, N<sub>2</sub>O will leave blood and enter the alveolus, displacing other gases in the alveolus.
+            * This can cause a reduction in PAO<sub>2</sub>, and therefore hypoxaemia
+            * Diffusion hypoxia is avoided by delivering 100% oxygen, which maintains an adequate PAO<sub>2</sub> as N<sub>2</sub>O is removed

 * **Drug uptake from the lungs**